syncfusion-content/winui-docs/winui/DropDown-Color-Picker/Customization-of-Color-Picker.md

 This section describes about how to customization Color Picker in [WinUI DropDown Color Picker](https://www.syncfusion.com/winui-controls/dropdown-color-picker) control.

-## Customize the ColorPicker
+## Customize the Color Picker

-You can customize the color picker by replacing the default [ColorPicker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html) with your own instance using [DropDownContentTemplate](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownContentTemplate) property.
+You can customize the color picker by replacing the default [Color Picker](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPicker.html) with your own instance using [DropDownContentTemplate](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownContentTemplate) property.
 You can load color picker with solid, linear gradient or gradient brush editors.

 N> The `DataContext` of `DropDownContentTemplate` property is [SfDropDownColorPicker.DropDownContent](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownContent).

-N> You can refer the [ColorPicker](https://help.syncfusion.com/winui/color-picker/overview) documentation page to know more about all customization available in the `ColorPicker` control.
+N> You can refer the [Color Picker](https://help.syncfusion.com/winui/color-picker/overview) documentation page to know more about all customization available in the `Color Picker` control.

 {% tabs %}
 {% highlight xaml %}